omarzone/hci-project/Weeks/Week 4/src/DraftRequirements.md

 - The bot should be able to handle a high load of users, without compromising the quality of the conversation or feedback provided.
 - The bot should be secure and reliable, maintaining the user's data privacy and avoiding interruptions or system failures.
 - The bot should be adaptable to different devices and platforms, allowing the user to access it on different devices and operating systems.
+- The bot should have a fast response time, ensuring that users do not experience significant delays during interactions.